JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150 pc Scales: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for their helpful comments that improved and strengthened this paper.
 DPS acknowledges support from the National Science Foundation through the grant AST-2109066.
 RE acknowledges funding from NASA JWST/NIRCam contract to the University of Arizona, NAS5-02015.
-LW acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1746060.
+LW acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2137419.

 The authors thank Jacopo Chevallard for use of the \beagle{} tool used for much of our SED fitting analysis.
 We thank Gabe Brammer for providing the optical imaging of the EGS as part of CHArGE program.
 This material is based in part upon High Performance Computing (HPC) resources supported by the University of Arizona TRIF, UITS, and Research, Innovation, and Impact (RII) and maintained by the UArizona Research Technologies department.